 Spending time outdoors is something we all look forward to during the summer, especially after a long, dreary winter mostly spent cooped up inside the house.
 As the snow melts and you can see your yard, the first thing you will probably notice is how tall the grass has grown while you were busy trying to stay warm indoors.
 So, now it is time to get that lawnmower out of storage and put it to use.

 If you are conscientious about preventative maintenance of your gardening equipment, you are sure to have done the necessary preparation before storing your lawnmower for the winter.
 Before you use your lawnmower for the first time after a long period of letting it sit idle, you must ensure that it is in working condition.

 Here are some tips that might not be detailed in the owner’s manual that you received with your mower.

 Take a Sharp Look

-If there are any parts that need to be fastened or replaced, do that first before you proceed to check out the rest of the mower.
+If any parts need to be fastened or replaced, do that first before you proceed to check out the rest of the mower.

 Fuel and Oil

-If you had not emptied the lawn mower of fuel before storing it and there is still some remaining in the tank, then first empty it.
-Moisture or water might have gotten into it and this is not a good thing.
-Also, the gas can turn stale and break down leading to issues with the lawn mower.
+If you did not empty the lawnmower of fuel before storing it and there is still some remaining in the tank, then first empty it.
+Moisture or water might have gotten into it, and this is not a good thing.
+Also, the gas can turn stale and break down, leading to issues with the lawnmower.

 Start living better for less.